ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

    change regardless of the execution mask of the wavefront.
 Note that even if the execution mask is identically zero (meaning that *no lanes are active*) the instruction will still be counted, as CDNA accelerators still consider these instructions *issued*.
-See for example :mi200-isa-pdf:`EXECute Mask, section 3.3 of the CDNA2 ISA guide<19>` and further details.
+See :mi200-isa-pdf:`EXECute Mask, section 3.3 of the CDNA2 ISA guide<19>` for examples and further details.

 Overall instruction mix
 -----------------------